-- 8.33 Transport infrastructure includes facilities or sites which are used, or which may provide potential for, non-road transport of minerals or waste, such as rail heads, sidings, and canal or river wharves.
-Some minerals, but not waste, are currently transported by rail via rail heads located in the Plan area, including potash from Boulby Mine and the importation of aggregate into two rail-linked sites in Selby District.
-There are a number of known facilities in the area, such as the rail link at the former Gascoigne Wood Mine site and the rail link at Kellingley Colliery, which has now closed, which have previously played a role in the transport of minerals, and where future potential may still exist. - 8.34 Transport of coal by barge has previously occurred in the Selby area, and some infrastructure remains but needs repair if it is to be used again.
-Growing interest in the potential for increased supply of marine aggregate into the Yorkshire and Humber area may increase the significance of both water and rail transport of minerals in future, adding to the justification for safeguarding wharfs and railheads. - 8.35 In order to protect safeguarded facilities from encroachment by other non-compatible development which may compromise the continued use of the facility for the transport of minerals or waste, for example development which may be sensitive to disturbance from noise or dust, a buffer zone around safeguarded facilities has also been identified.
+8.41 Transport infrastructure includes facilities or sites which are used, or which may

+- 8.42 Transport of coal by barge has previously occurred in the Selby area, and some infrastructure remains but needs repair if it is to be used again.
+Growing interest in the potential for increased supply of marine aggregate into the Yorkshire and Humber area may increase the significance of both water and rail transport of minerals in future, adding to the justification for safeguarding wharfs and railheads.
+The East Coast marine Plan (Policy PS3) supports the protection and expansion of port and harbour capacity.
+Where a site is not in use, viability issues will be relevant to considering whether there is a reasonable prospect of the site being usedfor minerals or waste transport in the foreseeable future. - 8.43 In order to protect safeguarded facilities from encroachment by other non-compatible development which may compromise the continued use of the facility for the transport of minerals or waste, for example development which may be sensitive to disturbance from noise or dust, a buffer zone around safeguarded facilities has also been identified.
 A 100m buffer zone is considered to be adequate to ensure that the potential for significant impacts is taken into account for these forms of development.
-Where proposals for non-exempt development in these zones would not be compatible with the safeguarded use then permission will be refused unless suitable mitigation can be provided as part of the proposals for the encroaching development or there are other overriding benefits. - 8.36 In those parts of the Plan area covered by both County and District tier planning authorities, District Councils should consult with the County Council as minerals and waste planning authority before granting permission for non-exempt development in an area safeguarded for transport infrastructure.
-Exemption criteria are set out in the sections dealing with Safeguarding and Consultation, later in this Chapter in para.
-8.47.
+Where proposals for non-exempt development in these zones would not be compatible with the safeguarded use then permission will be refused unless suitable mitigation can be provided as part of the proposals for the encroaching development or there are other overriding benefits. - 8.44 In those parts of the Plan area covered by both County and District tier planning authorities, District Councils should consult with the County Council as minerals and waste planning authority before granting permission for non-exempt development in an area safeguarded for transport infrastructure.
+Exemption criteria are set out in the sections dealing with Safeguarding and Consultation, later in this Chapter in paragraph 8.55.